fran6w/vidar/README.md

 ##### Document Frequency

-This tab highlights the diseases, or the branches, for which the document frequency for risk factors is higher than the one for diseases in the corpus.
+This tab highlights the diseases for which the document frequency for risk factors, or side effects, is higher than the one for diseases in the corpus.

 ##### Search Documents

 This tab enables to search for documents which contain a disease or a branch.
 Then it is possible to view the document source.

 ##### Search Variants

 This tab enables to search for documents which contain a variant.
-A short list is available: D614G, E484K, K417N, L452R, N439K, N501Y, P681H, P681R, S477N, V367F, Y453F.
+A short list is available: D614G, E484K, E484Q, K417N, L452R, N439K, N501Y, P681H, P681R, S477N, V367F, Y453F.
 Then it is possible to view the document source.

 ##### CORD-19

 This tab presents the CORD-19 documents dataset.
-It provides some insights into the processed documents from the selected datasets: How many documents?
+It gives some insights into the processed documents from the selected datasets: How many documents?
 How many documents mentioning at least one disease?
-How many documents mentioning at least one disease which might be considered as a risk factor?
-This tab enables also to select documents dealing with COVID-19 (virus or disease) and also Vaccines.
+How many documents mentioning at least one disease which might be considered as a risk factor, or a side effect?

 ##### ICD-11

 This tab presents the ICD-11 documents dataset, i.e. the International Classification of Diseases from the World Health Organization.
 It gives some insights into the diseases which have been extracted: How many diseases in the database?
 How many diseases mentioned in the corpus?
-How many diseases which might be considered as risk factors?
+How many diseases which might be considered as risk factors, or side effects?

 ##### Updates